skulblakka/AVR-Autosar/README.md

 During development a debugger-based system for tracing was used to record program flow.

 The tracepoints set in Atmel Studio can be imported from the `tracing.xml` file.
+Note that the tracepoints for the ISRs will probably not load correctly as they are set on the user functions outside the operating system.

 Additionally a data tracepoint can be set for `errorInfo.id` (write access) if error information is used.
 The following print message can be used to generate